 The devil knows this, which is why his only recourse is to follow up failures with accusations that deceive you into believing God is mad at you.
 That’s all he’s got!

 Your access to God is dependent upon Jesus’ finished work, not upon anything you do or fail to do.

-Of course, sin is serious; we should seek to please God and do as He desires.
-But when we fall short, it’s important that we instantly remember that He still loves us.
+Of course, we shouldn’t want to sin, but when we do, it’s important that we instantly remember that God still loves us.
 In fact, the moment just after a failure is when we need to go to God all the more.
 This vulnerable time is the most critical time to hear His forgiveness and what He says to help avoid falling in the future.